sustainers/sustainers.github.io/code-of-conduct.md

 * Violence, threats of violence or violent language directed against another person
 * Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language
 * Posting or displaying sexually explicit or violent material
-* Posting or threatening to post other people’s personally identifying information (“doxing”)
+* Posting or threatening to post other people's personally identifying information ("doxing")
 * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability
 * Inappropriate photography or recording
 * Inappropriate physical contact.
-You should have someone’s consent before touching them in any way
+You should have someone's consent before touching them in any way
 * Unwelcome sexual attention.
 This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances
 * Intimidation, stalking, or following (online or in person)
 * Advocating for, or encouraging, any of the above behavior